Candela to Candle Conversion

 How do you convert candle to candela?

-Formula: candela = candle × 1
+Formula: No of candela = No of candle × 1

 How many candela are in one candle?

 There are 1 candela in one candle.
-This is a fixed and widely used conversion in luminous intensity measurements.

 How many candle are in one candela?